Glucose transporter

 Glucose transporters are a wide group of membrane proteins that facilitate the transport of glucose across the plasma membrane, a process known as facilitated diffusion.
 Because glucose is a vital source of energy for all life, these transporters are present in all phyla.
 The GLUT or SLC2A family are a protein family that is found in most mammalian cells.
-14 GLUTS are encoded by human genome.
+14 GLUTS are encoded by the human genome.
 GLUT is a type of uniporter transporter protein.

 Synthesis of free glucose

 Most non-autotrophic cells are unable to produce free glucose because they lack expression of glucose-6-phosphatase and, thus, are involved only in glucose uptake and catabolism.
 Usually produced only in hepatocytes, in fasting conditions, other tissues such as the intestines, muscles, brain, and kidneys are able to produce glucose following activation of gluconeogenesis.

 Glucose transport in yeast

 In Saccharomyces cerevisiae glucose transport takes place through facilitated diffusion.
 The transport proteins are mainly from the Hxt family, but many other transporters have been identified.